Human reviewed technical assessments for scaling businesses

 We have Uber Geeks from all over the world, from Argentina to Australia, LA to Beijing.

 I specialise in a programming language not covered by Geektastic?

 We are always looking to add new programming languages.
-Please email [email protected]with your details, and your chosen language and we’ll be in touch.
+Please email firstname.lastname@example.org your details, and your chosen language and we’ll be in touch.

 Do you have a cap on how many challenges I can review?

 You are limited by the number of challenges the platform creates for you to review.
 There are client generated solutions (i.e. where they have invited a candidate to take a Geektastic challenge) or where a developer has joined our platform.
 As all challenges are anonymous you will not be aware of which type you are reviewing.
 The volume of challenges is driven by the number of clients inviting candidates, the number of developers joining the platform and how many other UberGeeks there are doing the reviews.
 Please note this is not a full time role as demand fluctuates.